Sf99-lab/Phone-Number-Lookup/README.md

 ﻿# Phone-Number-Lookup
 ------------------------------------------------------------
-This chrome extension extracts all Possible mobiles number for Oman (+968) With all names (between 1 - 20) for each phone from this website https://number.false.ae/ After extraction, the data is available in CSV format.
+This chrome extension extracts all Possible mobiles number for different countries with all names (between 1 - 20) for each phone from this website https://number.false.ae/
+After extraction, the data is available in CSV format.

 Working of the Extension: